Pratyaksh Mehrotra

 I'm trying to minimize bias.
 Believe me.

 Up until December, Twitter had been volatile with some changes it made.
 And those gave birth to controversies.
-Some changes have been bad.
+Some changes have been downright disdainful.

-This sounds familiar, as it strongly resonated with Microsoft of the 1990s - radical and anti-competitive.
+This sounds familiar, as it strongly resonates with Microsoft of the 1990s - radical and anti-competitive.

 The move was widely criticized and Twitter was quick enough to revoke the policy in less than 48 hours.
-Hours later, Musk proceeded by issuing a public apology.
+Hours later, Musk proceeded to issue a public apology.

 But...